AsherJingkongChen/codeslide/packages/cli/docs/REFERENCE.md

   - Each slide can either be a string or an object.
   - If the slide is a string, it is treated as `slides[number].code`.
   - If the slide is an object, it can contain the following properties:
     - **`code`**: Optional.
 The body of the slide.
-It can be a URL, a local file path, or a raw text content of a code snippet.
+It follows [the rule of content fetching](#the-rule-of-content-fetching), and the content is a code snippets.
     - **`lang`**: Optional.
 The language of the code snippet.
 It can be one of 44 computer languages.
 If the value is not set, the program determines the value from `slides[number].code` (file extension) and syntaxes.
 It is used for syntax highlighting.
 If it is `"plaintext"`, the highlighting is disabled.
 Use `"xml"` syntax for HTML.
     - **`title`**: Optional.
 The title of the slide.
 Its font size and weight are larger than the content's.
 - **`styles`**: Contains an array of styles.
-The default value is `[]`.
+The default value is `[...]`.
-  - Each style can be a URL, a local file path, or a raw text content of a CSS (Cascading Style Sheets) file.
+  - Each style follows [the rule of content fetching](#the-rule-of-content-fetching), and the content is a CSS file.
+  - [Styles](https://cdnjs.com/libraries/highlight.js) provided by Highlight.js.
   - The font family can be determined by adding this CSS: `"code { font-family: ...; }"`.
   - The font size or weight can be determined by adding this CSS: `"#slides { font-size: ...; font-weight: ...; }"`.

+## The rule of content fetching
+1. The source object can be a URL, a file path on local or a raw content.
+2. A non-exist file path on local is recognized as raw content.
+3. A non-exist URL will raise an error.
+4. A URL from which the program cannot get the content will raise error.

 ## Development
 - It requires the built module at another package [CodeSlide Core](https://github.com/AsherJingkongChen/codeslide/tree/main/packages/core/)